We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Pain in the ear and jaw can range from mild aches to intense pain.
 Numerous conditions can cause ear and jaw pain, including mouth or ear infections, joint injuries, and tooth grinding.
 Treatment can depend on the cause.

-It can be difficult for a doctor to diagnose the cause based on these symptoms alone, so they will take into account risk factors and recent history.
-For example, a person who has not been to the dentist in many years and has a history of tooth pain may have a cavity.
+For example, a person who has not been to the dentist in many years and has a history of tooth pain may have pain due to a cavity.

-Problems with the temporomandibular joint (TMJ) can cause a wide range of symptoms, including, most prominently, ear and jaw pain.
-Some people also get headaches, eye pain, and even sinus pressure.
-Several conditions and factors can cause TMJ pain, including:
+Problems with the temporomandibular joint (TMJ) can cause a wide range of symptoms, including, most often, ear and jaw pain.
+Some people also get headaches or pain that spreads to the neck.

 • grinding the teeth